Departmental Honors Program

 Students who have been admitted to the Honors Program and have successfully completed these two requirements will graduate with Honors in Philosophy.

 Students must apply to the Honors Program.
-To be eligible, applicants must satisfy the following necessary conditions:
+To be eligible, applicants should satisfy the following conditions:

 - A minimum 3.50 GPA in the Philosophy major, as well as a 3.00 cumulative GPA overall.